junxit/us-congress-bills-111/metadata.md

 - 2010-03-25 — Introduced in House
 - 2010-03-25 — Introduced in House
 - 2010-03-25 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-03-26 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2010-07-01 — Committee Consideration and Mark-up Session Held.
+- 2010-07-01 — Ordered to be Reported by Voice Vote.
+- 2010-07-01 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2010-07-15 — Placed on the House Calendar, Calendar No. 216.
+- 2010-07-15 — Reported by the Committee on Transportation.
+H. Rept.
+111-541.
+- 2010-07-15 — Reported by the Committee on Transportation.
+H. Rept.
+111-541.